Oscar Wilde's tomb: About the tomb

 The choice of Oscar Wilde's monument created controversy.
 Wilde's supporters would have liked for the monument to derive in some way from Wilde's works, such as The Young King, by invoking homoerotica with figures of forlorn Greek youths, whereas Wilde's detractors believed he was deserving of no monument at all.
 One can see the influences of Wilde's works in Epstein's original sketches for the tomb, which feature two young men, heads downcast in an image of grief and sorrow upon an empty stone stele.
 However, Epstein has said of his sketches of the tomb that he "was dissatisfied and scrapped quite completed work."

 It has been suggested that the change in design plans are due to Epstein's new focus on Wilde's poem The Sphinx.
 However, a number of influences began to play on Epstein around this period, including that of fellow sculptor Eric Gill.
 The two artists were deeply interested in what they saw as the more primal sexuality of Indian and Egyptian art, as opposed to British art.
 Pennington refers to this period in Epstein's work as the Sun Temple period and claims that, having been unable to follow this path with some of his works in Britain, Epstein transferred his new passion onto the Wilde tomb.

-The monument began as a 20 t block of Hopton Wood stone in Derbyshire, England, unveiled to the London press in June 1912.
-Epstein devised a vast winged figure, a messenger swiftly moving with vertical wings, giving the feeling of forward flight; the conception was purely symbolical, the conception of a poet as a messenger, but many people tried to read into it a portrait of Oscar Wilde.
+The monument began as a 20 t block of Hopton Wood Stone in Derbyshire, England, unveiled to the London press in June 1912.
+Epstein devised a vast winged figure, a messenger swiftly moving with horizontal wings, giving the feeling of forward flight; the conception was purely symbolical, the conception of a poet as a messenger, but many people tried to read into it a portrait of Oscar Wilde.

 In the original sketches, the influences have been linked to the winged Assyrian bulls in the British Museum.
 The small angel figure behind the ear of the Sphinx may have been a deliberate reference by Epstein to the verse in Wilde's poem The Sphinx: "sing me all your memories".
 Upon the headdress there are five figures, one with a crucifix, perhaps symbolising the martyrdom of Oscar Wilde; this may be a recurring theme—Epstein may have chosen the Sphinx with a crucified figure upon the headdress in reference to the sensual life choice of Wilde thinly veiled by his Catholicism.
 In Epstein's original sketchings there is a list of ten sins, however none are recognisable clearly on the final monument apart from the Egyptian-like helmet haircuts on the women.